-Much of this section was adapted from Ref.
-15.
+Much of this section was adapted from Ref..

-Program parsetst (or older program setst) uses a new algorithm15 developed for computing rate constants with semi-classical transition state theory (SCTST), which was formulated by Miller and coworkers.8-11 SCTST incorporates non-separable coupling among all degrees of freedom and multi-dimensional quantum mechanical tunneling along the curved reaction path.
+Program parsctst (or older program sctst) uses a new algorithm developed for computing rate constants with semi-classical transition state theory (SCTST), which was formulated by Miller and coworkers.8-11 SCTST incorporates non-separable coupling among all degrees of freedom and multi-dimensional quantum mechanical tunneling along the curved reaction path.
 The algorithm, which is practical for reactants containing dozens of atoms, predicts both microcanonical and canonical rate constants.
 In addition, the quantum chemistry code CFOUR has been extended to efficiently compute fully coupled vibrational anharmonicities for transition states at the CCSD(T) level of theory.

-Semi-classical transition state theory (SCTST), has been described by W. H. Miller and coworkers.8-11 In combination with second-order vibrational perturbation theory (VPT2),12 the
+Semi-classical transition state theory (SCTST), has been described by W. H. Miller and coworkers.8-11 In combination with second-order vibrational perturbation theory (VPT2), the

-SCTST accounts explicitly for non-separable coupling among all degrees of freedom (including the reaction coordinate) in the transition state region and multidimensional semi-classical tunneling.^{8,11} Miller, Handy and coworkers have shown that the SCTST thermal rate constants are in close agreement with those of full quantum dynamic calculations and experiments.^{5,6,11} However, the SCTST method has been limited to small reaction systems having only 3-4 atoms because of the large number of quantum states that must be computed for larger systems.^{5,6,11}
+SCTST accounts explicitly for non-separable coupling among all degrees of freedom (including the reaction coordinate) in the transition state region and multidimensional semi-classical tunneling.
+Miller, Handy and coworkers have shown that the SCTST thermal rate constants are in close agreement with those of full quantum dynamic calculations and experiments.
+However, the SCTST method has been limited to small reaction systems having only 3-4 atoms because of the large number of quantum states that must be computed for larger systems.

 The new computer code parsctst (or older program sctst) makes it practical to apply the theory to polyatomic reactions.
-The new algorithm is based on an extension of methods for computing sums and densities of states for fully-coupled anharmonic vibrations, which were described recently.13 In addition, an extension of the CFOUR electronic structure code 17 is described for computing the anharmonicity constants of transition states at the CCSD(T) level of theory.
-This new extension has enabled rate constant predictions based on a high level of theory.15
+The new algorithm is based on an extension of methods for computing sums and densities of states for fully-coupled anharmonic vibrations, which were described recently.
+In addition, an extension of the CFOUR electronic structure code is described for computing the anharmonicity constants of transition states at the CCSD(T) level of theory.
+This new extension has enabled rate constant predictions based on a high level of theory.